Experience a dynamic new space at PEM

 - Exposure to an interesting maker who can provide insight into processes of innovation and creativity

-- Opportunity to learn and practice creative thinking skills
+- Learn and practice creative thinking skills

-- Increased sense of efficacy
+- Increase sense of efficacy

-- Experience developing an individual creative vision and identifying/acquiring tools to execute that vision.
+- Experience developing an individual creative vision and identifying/acquiring tools to execute that vision

 How to Apply

-In your proposal, please consider the following:
+In your proposal, please discuss the following:

 - How will the museum context provide unique inspiration and resources?

-- How will you introduce principles of the maker movement and maker culture to PEM's audiences?
+- How will you introduce principles of the maker movement and maker culture to

 - How will working with the public develop new skills for you?